W198 300SL

 Fuel Injection Pumps for the

-This R3 seen above is a 6-plunger model, a later example of a fuel injection pump used in the W198 300SL, which provided improved efficiency and allowed adjustments to individual plungers and, in effect, injectors compared to previous 2-plunger models.
+The PES6KL70/320 R3 seen here is a 6-plunger model which provided improved efficiency and allowed adjustments to individual plungers and, in effect, injectors.
 Its inline design and layout also carried over to later fuel injection pump development as seen in the W113 pumps from the 60s and 70s such as the R11, R18, and R20 series.

 This pump is an example of a pneumatic governor pump.
-Check out the link below for more info specific to pneumatic governor pumps.
+Check out the link at the bottom of the page for more info specific to pneumatic governor pumps.
+More on the PES6KL70/320 R2 and PES6KL70/320 R8 coming soon.